 According to a review in the Experimental and Therapeutic Medicine journal, this type of acupuncture may help in maintaining one’s sugar levels in those with type 2 diabetes.

-Although acupuncture, as we stated above, is generally risk-free, there are certain possible side-effects which you should consider before choosing this treatment method.
+Although acupuncture, as we stated above, is generally risk-free, there are certain possible side effects that you should consider before choosing this treatment method.
 Those are:

 Furthermore, before having acupuncture, you should make sure that:

-Even the WHO recognizes its potential in the treatment of many different conditions.
+Even the WHO recognizes its potential in the treatment of Medical News Today.
 It is even more effective when combined with other natural ways of treating diabetes, such as a balanced diet, regular exercise, and a healthy lifestyle in general.